-(i) deposits by pension and retirement funds; (1) deposits by pension and retirement rands, (j) deposits by public authorities; (k) debt securities issued by a credit institution and liabilities arising out of own acceptances and promissory notes () 1a.
-By way of derogation from paragraph 1, Member States may ensure that the following are included up to the coverage level defined in Article 5 paragraph 1: (a) deposits held in personal pension schemes and occupational pension schemes of small or medium sized enterprises; (b) deposits by local authorities with a yearly budget not higher than 500.000 Euro. () (ca) deposits that can be released in accordance with national law only to pay off a loan on a private property towards the credit institution or another institution. () () 2.
-Member States shall ensure that credit institutions mark eligible deposits in a way that allows an immediate identification of such deposits.
+- (g) deposits by insurance undertakings and by reinsurance undertakings as referred to in Article 13(1) to (6) of Directive 2009/138/EC of the European Parliament and of the Council1; - (h) deposits by collective investment undertakings; - (i) deposits by pension and retirement funds; - (j) deposits by public authorities; - (k) debt securities issued by a credit institution and liabilities arising out of own acceptances and promissory notes. - 2.
+By way of derogation from paragraph 1 of this Article, Member States may ensure that the following are included up to the coverage level laid down in Article 6(1): - (a) deposits held by personal pension schemes and occupational pension schemes of small or medium-sized enterprises; - (b) deposits held by local authorities with an annual budget of up to EUR 500 000. - 3.
+Member States may provide that deposits that may be released in accordance with national law only to pay off a loan on private immovable property whether made by the credit institution or another institution holding the deposit are excluded from repayment by a DGS.